Matt O'Ree: Early career

 In 1994, O'Ree formed the Matt O'Ree Band.
 He attributes much of his success to his day job as a music teacher and the connections it made him.
 In 1997, he began writing and recording material that evolved into his debut album, 88 Miles which was released in 1998.
-This led to opening shows for national recording artists such as Foreigner, Kansas, The Original Blue Brothers Band, Buddy Guy, Leslie West and Mountain, Blues Traveler, The Outlaws, Marshall Tucker, Gov't Mule, Robin Trower, Blue Oyster Cult, Johnny Winter, Edgar Winter, Dickie Belts, Dick Dale, Gretchen Wilson, The Screamin' Cheetah Wheelies, Bernand Allison, Chris Duarte, Indigenous, Robby Kreiger, Gary Hoey, Walter Trout, Labambas Big Band, and Smokin' Joe Kubek.
+This led to opening shows for national recording artists such as Foreigner, Kansas, The Original Blue Brothers Band, Buddy Guy, Leslie West and Mountain, Blues Traveler, The Outlaws, Marshall Tucker, Gov't Mule, Robin Trower, Blue Öyster Cult, Johnny Winter, Edgar Winter, Dickie Belts, Dick Dale, Gretchen Wilson, The Screamin' Cheetah Wheelies, Bernand Allison, Chris Duarte, Indigenous, Robby Kreiger, Gary Hoey, Walter Trout, Labambas Big Band, and Smokin' Joe Kubek.
 In 2001, the second album, Chalk It Up, was released.
 In 2005, O'Ree released his third studio album titled Shelf Life, which was featured in an issue of "Guitar World Magazine".
 Shelf Life also won four Asbury Park Music Awards for: Best Blues Band, Best Guitarist, Best Local Release, and Best Song of the Year - "Saints & Sinners."
 On June 8, 2006, O'Ree was named the Grand Prize Winner of the Guitarmageddon: "King of the Blues" guitar contest which was hosted by BB King and John Mayer through Guitar Center and Guitar World Magazine.
 He won after competing against 4,000 other guitar players.
 His prizes included multiple guitars and an endorsement from Gibson guitars, shopping sprees with Guitar Center and a car from Scion.